respiratory-immunology-lab/microbiome-shotgun-biobakery/README.md

 ## Running the pipeline

-The pipeline can be run using an interactive session (recommended) or by wrapping everything up into a bash script.
+The pipeline can be run using an interactive session or by wrapping everything up into bash scripts (provided [here](https://github.com/respiratory-immunology-lab/microbiome-shotgun-biobakery/edit/main/README.md)).
 Samples are processed in parallel using `gnu parallel` tool.

 ```
 # Launch an interactive session
 smux n --mem 300G --ntasks=6 --cpuspertask=6 --time=3-00:00:00 -J Humann_interactive

+# OR
+sbatch [script].sh

 # Activate biobakery environment
 source activate biobakery3